 - Genetics — If your parents (or grandparents) had sensitive skin, it’s more likely that you do, too.
 Even specific factors like sun sensitivity can be passed down via your DNA.

 - Age — As you get older, your skin changes.
-You sweat less, so you may experience more dryness.
-Skin also gets thinner, which means it can be more easily affected.
+You may experience more dryness, and your skin becomes thinner, which means it can be more easily affected.
 In addition, cumulative sun exposure can damage the skin, making it more sensitive.

 - Environmental exposure — Severe weather (heat, cold, and strong winds), environmental toxins and products, and pollution can all contribute to skin issues and increased sensitivity.